nicholascar/igsn-codelist/README.md

 # IGSN Codelist
-A repository containing a [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web) version of the IGSN codelists for description metadata originally presented as XML enumerations at <https://github.com/IGSN/metadata/tree/master/description/include>.
+A repository containing [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web) versions of the IGSN codelist for description metadata taken from the original XML enumerations at <https://github.com/IGSN/metadata/tree/master/description/include>.

 Multiple versions of the codelists are stored to show the evolution from XML enumerations to a [SKOS vocabulary](https://en.wikipedia.org/wiki/Simple_Knowledge_Organization_System#Overview) to an [OWL ontology](https://en.wikipedia.org/wiki/Web_Ontology_Language).